singhcoderX/auth-node-jwt/README.md

-# React and Node.js Session-Based Cookie Authentication
+# React and Node.js JWT Authentication
-This repository demonstrates how to implement session-based cookie authentication in a React frontend and a Node.js backend using Express.js.
+This repository demonstrates how to implement jwt authentication in a React frontend and a Node.js backend using Express.js.

 ## Getting Started
 To get started with this project, follow these steps: